 Certainly, we revert to punishment sometimes when we feel helpless to get our children to hear our important messages.
 But we also know that research shows punishment is not effective in supporting long-term change in the ways we intend, and we would likely choose differently if we only knew how.

-And if only it was as easy as it sounds.
-There are so many ingredients to an effective behavior plan and, like making cookies, you can have the majority of the fundamentals in the mix, but if you’re missing an egg, or someone dropped in a lego, its hard to reflect on the parts you had right.
+But it’s not easy.
+There are so many ingredients to an effective behavior plan and, like making cookies, you can have the majority of the fundamentals in the mix, but if you’re missing an egg, or someone dropped in a lego, its hard to even realize that you had a lot of parts right.

 1. Have a Plan

-You don’t need a therapist to tell you that it’s so much easier to make decisions when you are in a calm emotional state than when you are just recovering from the realization that your child has just risked their life or lost their mind.
-It is very difficult to think clearly when we are in a heightened emotional state, and this is a fact supported by brain science.
+You don’t need a therapist to tell you that it’s so much easier to make decisions when you are in a calm emotional state than when you are just recovering from the realization that your child has just risked their life or seemingly lost their mind.
+We don’t think clearly when we are in a heightened emotional state.
+Brain science supports this fact.

 2. Limit Your Behavioral Goals

-Try to set one or two initial goals per child.
-Some of the most commonly needed expectations involve compliance (exhibiting defiance or disregarding rules) and/or safety concerns.
+Try to set one, and no more than two, initial goals per child.
+Some of the most common unacceptable behaviors involve compliance and/or safety concerns.
 If either of these are true for your child, you would likely do well to start there.

-On a related note, don’t be afraid to set different goals for different kids, and do set goals for all kids.
-This can be a great opportunity to teach or remind children that each person struggles with some sort of problem, even though theirs might be different from another’s.
-Explain that the structures you are implementing around their expectations are to support success in overcoming whatever their particular challenges are.
+This can be a great opportunity to teach or remind children that each person struggles with some sort of problem, even though their’s might be different from another’s.
+Treat each plan as a support system to help kids overcome whatever their particular challenges are.